 The fact that this submarket is the “#1 fastest growing” within this fictional metropolitan area tells me that things are moving and shaking here.
 I would likely open a new browser tab and immediately google that metro area and that particular submarket, to learn more about them.

 What am I looking for?
-Things like proximity to major employers in the area, shopping centers, decent schools, any news about developments in the area, what it looks like on Google street view, what nearby houses are selling for, and anything else I can find.
+Things like proximity to major employers in the area, shopping centers, decent schools, population growth projections, any news about developments in the area, what it looks like on Google street view, what nearby houses are selling for, and anything else I can find.

-Much of this will be in the full investment summary, but I always like to do a little research on my own as well.
+Much of this will be in the full investment summary, but I always like to do a little of my own research on prospective investments too.

 Did you catch it?
 “Ten units have already been updated and are achieving rent premiums of $150.”
 Jackpot.